snhobbs/spreadsheet-wrangler/README.md

 spreadsheet_wrangler.py merge --on="pn" -l bom.xlsx -r data_store.xlsx -p '{"pn":["Internal Part Number"]}'
 ```
 Any unique identifier will work, examples are: manufacturers part number, internal part number, index to a database, etc.
-Equivilent names for columns are passed to the tool in a JSON format.
+Equivalent names for columns are passed to the tool in a JSON format.
 A file titled bom_Merged_data_store_On_pn.xlsx will be generated with this command.

 ### Compare the data in two BOMS
 To compare the available data of two BOMs to compare function of spreadsheet_wrangler should be used.
 If a BOM was exported